-Issues & Sup porting Information Sources Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a.
-Affect existing recreati onal opportunities? \boxtimes regional parks or other ease the use of existing neighborhood and recreational facilities such that substantial of the facility would occur or be • construction or expans le recreational facilities or require the sion of recreational facilities which might cal effect on the environment? \boxtimes
+Issues & Supporting Information Sources Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Would the Project: a.
+Affect existing recreational opportunities? b.
+Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ c.
+Include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$

-2 4.15.1 Environmental Setting
+4.15.1 Environmental Setting

-- 3 The Delta provides a wide variety of public recreational opportunities including motorized - 4 boating, fishing, camping, sailing, hunting, windsurfing, and waterskiing.
-The Delta - 5 accommodated approximately 6.5 million user days in 2000, while visitation is projected to - 6 increase to about 8 million user days in 2020 (Cal Boating 2002).
-A statewide survey of - 7 registered boat owners found that 30 to 40 percent of boaters who visit the Delta recreate in the - 8 winter months, compared to over 80 percent in the summer.
-Roughly two-thirds of those - 9 interviewed recreated in the Delta during the spring.
-Duck hunting is a popular activity on the - weekends and holidays in the area in the fall and early winter; there is also some hunting on the - weekdays at hunting clubs (DFG 2008). - 12 The Old River and Connection Slough sites are in an area that the California Department of - 13 Boating and Waterways (Cal Boating) defines as the West Zone (one of six recreation zones in - the Delta).
-Over half of the total acres of navigable waters in the Delta are in the West Zone, - 15 which encompasses the Old River and portions of the Middle River.
-This zone contains - 16 approximately 152 linear miles of navigable waterways, and is considered the water recreation - 17 hub of the Delta.
-About 15 percent of the total visitation in the Delta is in the West Zone.
-This - zone contains over half of the 95 marinas in the Delta and the greatest number of boats on the - water.
-Two marinas are located approximately 0.8 and 1.7 miles south and southwest of the Old - 20 River site (Holland Riverside Marina and Linquist Landing/Rock Slough Resort), and 21 - 21 additional marinas are located at Bethel Island, on the northwest side of Holland Tract.
-The West - 22 Zone is noted for fishing, sailing, and windsurfing; waterskiing is not as popular as in other zones - in the Delta, although it does occur (Cal Boating 2002).
-A number of large vessels also are - 24 docked at Discovery Bay. - 25 Boats are currently able to travel on the Old River between Bacon and Holland islands and on - 26 Connection Slough between Bacon and Mandeville Islands throughout the year, although a bridge - 27 just west of the Connection Slough site must be opened to allow large vessels to pass.
-Although - 28 the general area appears to be popular with boaters, no specific visitation information is available - 29 for the areas directly proximate to the proposed gate sites.
-Also, no specific information is - 30 available regarding the routes boaters travel when in the area.
-A Contra Costa County Sheriff's - 31 Department representative indicated that the Old River area is heavily used by recreational - 32 boaters, including water skiers and wakeboarders and those using personal watercraft.
-Some
+The Delta provides a wide variety of public recreational opportunities including motorized 4 boating, fishing, camping, sailing, hunting, windsurfing, and waterskiing.
+The Delta 5 6 accommodated approximately 6.5 million user days in 2000, while visitation is projected to increase to about 8 million user days in 2020 (Cal Boating 2002).
+A statewide survey of 7 registered boat owners found that 30 to 40 percent of boaters who visit the Delta recreate in the 8 9 winter months, compared to over 80 percent in the summer.
+Roughly two-thirds of those 10 interviewed recreated in the Delta during the spring.
+Pheasant and late-season waterfowl hunting is a popular activity on the weekends and holidays in the area in the fall and early winter (DFG 11 12 2009).

+The Old River and Connection Slough sites are in an area that Cal Boating defines as the West 13 Zone (one of six recreation zones in the Delta).
+Over half of the total acres of navigable waters in 14 the Delta are in the West Zone, which encompasses the Old River and portions of the Middle 15 River.
+This zone contains approximately 152 linear miles of navigable waterways, and is 16 considered the water recreation hub of the Delta.
+About 15 percent of the total visitation in the 17 Delta is in the West Zone.
+This zone contains over half of the 95 marinas in the Delta and the 18 greatest number of boats on the water.
+Two marinas are located approximately 0.8 and 1.7 miles 19 south and southwest of the Old River site (Holland Riverside Marina and Linguist Landing/Rock 20 Slough Resort), and 21 additional marinas are located at Bethel Island, on the northwest side of 21 22 Holland Tract.
+The West Zone is noted for fishing, sailing, and windsurfing; waterskiing is not as popular as in other zones in the Delta, although it does occur (Cal Boating 2002).
+A number of 23 large vessels also are docked at Discovery Bay.
+24

+Boats are currently able to travel on the Old River between Bacon and Holland islands and on Connection Slough between Bacon and Mandeville Islands throughout the year, although a

+- 27 bridge just west of the Connection Slough site must be opened to allow large vessels to pass. - Although the general area appears to be popular with boaters, no specific visitation information - 29 is available for the areas directly proximate to the proposed gate sites.
+Also, no specific - information is available regarding the routes boaters travel when in the area.
+A Contra Costa

-- 1 yachting also occurs.
-Connection Slough is less heavily used than Old River (personal - 2 communication, D. Powell 2008).
+- County Sheriff's Department representative indicated that the Old River area is heavily used by 1 - recreational boaters, including water skiers and wakeboarders and those using personal 2 - watercraft.
+Some yachting also occurs.
+Connection Slough is less heavily used than Old River 3 - (personal communication, D. Powell 2008).
+4

-3 4.15.2 Regulatory Setting
+4.15.2 Regulatory Setting